×

 7h30 of live classes

 A one and a half hour session at the end of each two months to collect questions and comments regarding the content of the courses and the formation in general.
 In this space the word will be listened to in the singularity of each one, as from the ethics of psychoanalysis.
-These bimonthly meetings are open to the contingency of requests from whoever wishes to do so.
+The content of these bimestriel meetings is open to the consideration of requests from anyone who wishes to make them.

 Pre-register - Psychoanalytic formation: Foundations for a contemporary psychoanalysis 26/27